 Provided by the extension, foreigners will now be able to qualify for Portuguese residency if they invest at least 500,000€ in environmental projects.
 These projects can range from non-intensive organic agriculture and ecotourism schemes to renewable energies and other environmental initiatives.
-Eco-tourism, organic farming, renewable energy and carbon neutral projects are the possible investment.
+Eco-tourism, organic farming, renewable energy, and carbon-neutral projects are a possible investment.

 The foreigners will now be able to gain a residency permit and Portuguese nationality in the end via these projects.
 The new program will strengthen Portugal’s role in attracting international ecological investment, while simultaneously ensuring the transition to a circular and carbon-free economy.